For Ukraine: A Concert of Remembrance and Hope

 For Ukraine: A Concert of Remembrance and Hope is made possible with the additional support of Ann Ziff, Chairman; Dr. Frayda B. Lindemann, President and Chief Executive Officer; and Tod Johnson, Vice President and Chair of the Executive Committee.

-The restoration of the Met’s Aeolian-Skinner pipe organ used in this performance of Mozart’s Requiem was made possible with a generous grant from the Wyncote Foundation.
+The Met’s Aeolian-Skinner pipe organ used in this performance of Mozart’s Requiem was renovated thanks to a Wyncote Foundation grant from Frederick R. Haas.